Roll with Mascarpone and Red Berries: the soft dessert with a delicious and creamy filling

 FAQ

-• Can I substitute mascarpone with another cheese?
+• Can I replace mascarpone with another cheese?

-If you want a lighter version, you can substitute mascarpone with sieved ricotta or Greek yogurt.
+If you want a lighter version, you can replace mascarpone with strained ricotta or Greek yogurt.
 You will still get a soft and tasty cream, although with a slightly different texture.

 • My roll broke while rolling it.
-How can I avoid this?
+How can I prevent this?

 This happens when the sponge cake is too dry or cold.
-To avoid this, roll it gently when it is still warm, using a towel (or parchment paper) sprinkled with a little powdered sugar, and let it cool in this shape before filling it.
-This way, it will maintain its elasticity.
+To avoid it, roll it gently while it is still warm, using a cloth (or parchment paper) sprinkled with a little powdered sugar, and let it cool in this shape before filling it.
+This way it will retain its elasticity.

 • Can I fill it the day before?